From Wikipedia

 Description

 [edit]Growing to 1.5–3 m (4 ft 11 in – 9 ft 10 in) tall, it is a deciduous shrub.
 The leaves are obovate to oblong, 4–10 cm long and 2–4 cm broad, with a serrated margin; they are green turning yellow-golden during the autumn.
-The flowers are white or very pale pink, 5–10 mm in diameter, and have a sweet, somewhat cloying fragrance.[2]
+The leaves are alternately arranged.
+The flowers are white or very pale pink, 5–10 mm in diameter, and have a sweet, somewhat cloying fragrance.[3]
 The flowers, which are attractive to bumblebees, are produced in racemes up to 15 cm long and 2 cm broad in late summer, depending on the cultivar.
-The scent of C. alnifolia is described as sweet.[3]
+The scent of C. alnifolia is described as sweet.[4]
 The "pepper" part of the common name derives from the mature fruits, capsules which have a vague resemblance to peppercorns, however with no element of spiciness.

 Habitat